-- Physical, performance, and life characteristics of all relevant hardware built and tested at your facilities, or at independent test facilities - Packaging constraints or limitations applicable to your technology, such as vertical-only orientation, minimum foot-print, etc. - Any environmental and safety issues relating to manufacturing, recycling, use and disposal of the proposed technology - Dominant failure mechanisms that limit operating life, and use restrictions desired/required to maximize the life of the subsystem - Summarize the characteristics of the current technology by using the table provided in Attachment A and adding an additional column that describes your technology on a pack level.
+- Physical, performance, and life characteristics of all relevant hardware built and tested at your facilities, or at independent test facilities - Packaging constraints or limitations applicable to your technology, such as vertical-only orientation, minimum footprint, etc. - Any environmental and safety issues relating to manufacturing, recycling, use and disposal of the proposed technology - Dominant failure mechanisms that limit operating life, and use restrictions desired/required to maximize the life of the subsystem

+• Summarize the characteristics of the current technology by using the table provided in Appendix A and adding an additional column that describes your technology on a pack level.
 This gap analysis should indicate the number of cells or modules used to calculate your technology's performance against the requirements.
+Targets and developer entries correspond to End-of-Life values (EOL), and thus a reasonable margin must be included to allow for degradation over life, commensurate with the cell technology's expected behavior.